Sports Coach Logo Sports Coach Training Principles Fitness Components

 That is when I put the bike in the car and drove downhill for an hour to Redding, CA, where winter is their pleasant time of year.
 During summer, the temperatures are over 100 degrees, but they have highs in the sixties or seventies during the winter.

-I am sure you have a few tricks up your sleeve when it comes to maintaining the level of fitness you worked so hard to achieve throughout the summer.
-I also know that some of my tricks will not work very well for a few of you.
+I am sure you have a few tricks up your sleeve for maintaining the level of fitness you worked so hard to achieve throughout the summer.
+However, I also know that some of my tricks will not work very well for some of you.

-After all, driving an hour from Minneapolis with a bike in the back of your car is only going to deposit you in an area sixty miles away but just as cold as it was at home.
+After all, driving an hour from Minneapolis with a bike in the back of your car will only land you in an area sixty miles away, but it will be just as cold as it was at home.

 Share some of your ideas

-But there may be some 'physical fitness defence mechanisms' you have developed over the years.
-Please tell us via the feedback page and let the word be known to the rest of us.
+However, you may have developed some 'physical fitness defence mechanisms' over the years.
+Please tell us via the feedback page and let the rest of us know.

 Page Reference